AMReX-Combustion/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 the CVH reactor model is an abstraction needed for our Low-Mach PeleLM chemistry integration.
 Also, to have a real CV reactor, the external source terms on the energy and species in `PelePhysics` have been set to 0 (see :ref:`sec:subsDiffReacts`).

-The parameters chosen to initialize the simulation in both CANTEA and `PelePhysics` are described in Table :numref:`tab:ReactEvalCVODE`.
+The parameters chosen to initialize the simulation in both CANTERA and `PelePhysics` are described in Table :numref:`tab:ReactEvalCVODE`.
 Two sets of runs are performed, with two mechanisms available in `PelePhysics`.
 Note that small sub-steps are taken until the final time is reached, but CVODE's internal machinery can subdivides the :math:`dt` even further.